 The ECMC Center for Wound Care & Hyperbaric Medicine provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.

 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.

 Chronic and non-healing wounds are associated with a number of conditions, including:

-The Wound Care and Hyperbaric Medicine Clinic offers a variety of outpatient treatment options for chronic and non-healing wounds, including:
+The Wound Care and Hyperbaric Medicine Service offers a variety of outpatient treatment options for chronic and non-healing wounds, including:

 Hyperbaric Oxygen Therapy (HBOT) is used as an adjunctive treatment for problematic, non-healing wounds that meet specific criteria; it is expected that 10–20% of the wound care cases will do so.

 During the treatments, the patient breathes 100-percent oxygen inside a pressurized chamber, quickly increasing the concentration of oxygen in the bloodstream, where it is delivered to a patient’s wound site for faster healing.
 Essentially, HBOT therapy helps heal the wound from the inside out.
 This therapy can help reduce swelling, fight infection, and build new blood vessels, ultimately producing healthy tissue.
 It is also effective in fighting certain types of infections, improving circulation, in stimulating growth of new blood vessels, and in treating crush injuries, osteomyelitis, compromised skin grafts and flaps, brown recluse spider bites, and diabetic wounds of the lower extremities.